Guardian Press introduces...

-The New Testament in the Original Greek: Byzantine Textform 2026 (RP2026) is a major update of the Greek New Testament compiled by Maurice A. Robinson and William G. Pierpont.
+The Greek New Testament According to the Byzantine Text is a major update of the Greek New Testament compiled by Maurice A. Robinson and William G. Pierpont.
 It represents the New Testament text in the form that tends to predominate in the Greek manuscript tradition.
 It is the product of Robinson’s establishment of the main text and collaboration between Robinson, some of his former students, and varied New Testament Greek scholars representing a variety of backgrounds.
 Features of the new edition include:

 • Smyth-sewn binding